 Do you know how to buy?
 Do you know how much you should pay for a property?

-We use a formula called our “cost to sell” guidelines.
-Filled out, this chart tells us exactly what our costs to buy will be and what we can offer in order to be able to later make a profit.
+There is a formula known as the “cost to sell” guidelines.
+Filled out, this chart tells exactly what your costs to buy will be and what you can offer in order to be able to later make a profit.

-Last week we made an offer on a home by using our valuations and using our cost to sell analysis.
-In this instance, we used the lowest comps we could find on the property because it was selling above the median price point for that area.
+We made an offer on a home by using these valuations and using the cost to sell analysis.
+In this instance, we used the lowest comps we could find because this property was selling above the median price point for that area.
 (You don’t want to get stuck with a home that is too expensive for the area, even if it has all the bells and whistles to justify the price.)
-This home was in great shape, needs carpet and paint.
+This home was in great shape, needed carpet and paint.

 Here’s the deal: It was owned by a corporation that was trying to re-capitalize and had to get this property off the books to do so.
-When we got the HUD-1, we saw that they had to bring $47,084.07 in CERTIFIED funds to closing!
+When we got the HUD-1, we saw that they had to bring $47,084.07 in certified funds to closing!
 This reconfirms our standard line: “don’t think for the Seller”.
+If we had, we would have “assumed” our offer wouldn’t work.

 Once you know your price, make your offer.
 If it’s not accepted, that’s ok.
 You don’t want to get burned later.
-Sometimes, if it’s not accepted right away, the seller has to test the market for a time and may end up coming back to you months later and asking you if your deal is still available.
-We have actually had sellers call us years later to ask if we would still honor our original offer!
+Sometimes, if it’s not accepted right away, the seller will test the market for a time and end up coming back to you months later and asking if your deal is still available.
+We have had sellers call years later to ask if we would still honor our original offer!
 And, maybe we can.

 Bottom line is – do the math and make offers that fit your criteria.
 Numbers DON’T lie!